314-grp-301/314-grp-301.github.io/Assignments/03-Design-Ideation.md

 **Description**

 This portable weather pod features a simple and compact design, equipped with several advanced features.
-It includes an onboard LCD screen displaying data from various environmental sensors.
+It includes an onboard OLED screen displaying data from various environmental sensors.
 The pod's customizable skin (camouflage shown) allows the user to blend it seamlessly into the appropriate environment.

 **:zap: Key Features**

 - **Solar Powered:** Utilizes solar energy for efficient power use.
 - **Portable:** Easy to move and install in various locations.
-- **LCD Display:** Clear and informative data presentation.
+- **OLED Display:** Clear and informative data presentation.
 - **Speaker:** Audio feedback for alerts and notifications.
 - **Full Weatherproof:** Designed to withstand harsh environmental conditions.
 - **5-in-One Sensor:** Multi-functional sensor for comprehensive environmental data.